Master’s in Criminal Justice: Investigating Your Options

 - Law Enforcement Leadership

-Before selecting your higher education path, be sure to explore the options to see which criminal justice master’s degree will be most helpful to your specific career goals.
+To best select your higher education path, be sure to explore the options to see which criminal justice master’s degree will be most helpful to your specific career goals.
+These degree programs will prepare you for a wide variety of career paths, ranging from FBI Agent to Policy Management to Chief of Police.
 Here is a comparison of four of the most popular master’s degree programs related to the field of criminal justice.

-A master of science in criminal justice degree is, in most cases, an extension of a bachelor’s degree in criminal justice, focusing on research methods, statistics, criminology and project management.
+A master’s degree in criminal justice is, in most cases, an extension of a bachelor’s degree in criminal justice, focusing on research methods, statistics, criminology and project management.
 Criminal justice graduate programs typically emphasize criminology research and theory over practical skills.

 Core course examples include: